Enemy of the State

-The other evening while strolling through the local Barnes and Noble bookstore, I happened to notice an eye-catching, glossy covered novel entitled, The Enemy Within.
+The other evening while strolling through the local Barnes and Noble bookstore, I happened to notice an eye-catching, glossy covered novel titled, The Enemy Within.

-We are privileged to bear the name of Jesus Christ and are blessed to have His continual abiding presence, and there is absolutely no break in that divine union (1 Corinthians 6:17).
-How reassuring it is to know that we have this wonderful companion with us -- every moment-- of everyday!
+We are privileged to bear the name of Jesus Christ and are blessed to have His continual abiding presence, and there is absolutely no break in that divine union (see 1 Corinthians 6:17).
+How reassuring it is to know that we have this wonderful companion with us every moment of everyday!

 One of my favorite descriptions of Jesus being our closest friend is so wonderfully described by a well known Chinese evangelist named Watchman Nee.
 In his best-selling books, he affectionately describes this constant companion as our “Resident Boss.”
 That loving, authoritative person of the Christ-head, whose voice is always gentle and re-assuring when He whispers,

 "This is the way, walk in it, when you turn to the right or when you turn to the left.”
 (Isaiah 30:21)